Sola Fide

 What Scripture truly excludes

 It is objected that Scripture elsewhere sets faith against works and justifies man without them.
-“Man is justified by faith, apart from the works of the law.”
+“For we hold that a person is justified by faith, apart from the works of the Law.”
 Romans 3:28 But the works set aside here are the works of the law, circumcision and the rites of the Old Covenant, and every claim to merit the first grace by oneself, as a wage owed.
-“To the one who works, the wages are counted as a debt, not as a gift.”
+“To one who does a work, the wage is not credited as a gift but as something owed.”
 Romans 4:4 Salvation begins by pure grace, which none can buy.
-“By grace you have been saved, through faith; and this is not from yourselves, it is the gift of God, not from works, so that no one may boast.”
+“For by grace you have been saved through faith, and this is not from yourselves, it is the gift of God.
+It does not come from works, so that no one may boast.”
 Ephesians 2:8-9 What Scripture excludes is the man who would save himself by his own powers and boast of it; what it requires is the faith that, once grace is received, works through charity.
-Abraham shows it: believing and justified, he is so also in the act of offering his son, his faith made perfect by works.
-“Faith was working with his works, and by works faith was made perfect.”
-James 2:22
+Abraham shows it, the very man on whom Paul founds justice by faith.
+“Abram had faith in the Lord, and the Lord counted it to him as righteousness.”
+Genesis 15:6 The Scripture that utters this word itself refers it to the act: James cites it after the offering of Isaac, and sees in it its fulfilment.
+“You see that faith was working with his works, and that by works faith was brought to its perfection.
+So the Scripture was fulfilled: Abraham had faith in God, and it was counted to him as righteousness.”
+James 2:22-23 The faith counted to Abraham was not a faith without work: it is this living faith, which obeys to the point of offering his son, that God counted to him as righteousness.
+It is objected finally with the good thief, saved at his last breath without having done anything.
+But he too did not believe without acting: he acknowledges his fault and accepts his punishment, he rebukes the other criminal, he defends Christ’s innocence.
+“For us, it is just: we are paying for our deeds; but this man has done nothing wrong.”
+Luke 23:41 Then he confesses him king at the very moment all mock him.
+“Jesus, remember me when you come into your kingdom.”
+Luke 23:42 His faith breaks out in confession, in courage and in supplication: it is again the faith that works through charity that Christ rewards.

 Judged by works

 On the last day, each will be judged on what he has done, which would make no sense if faith alone sufficed.
-“The Son of Man will repay each according to his works.”
+“The Son of Man is going to come in the glory of his Father, with his angels, and then he will repay each one according to his conduct.”
 Matthew 16:27 Christ describes this judgement by the deeds done or neglected toward the least, and on these he separates the saved from the lost.
-“What you did to one of the least of these my brethren, you did to me.”
+“Whatever you did for one of these least of my brothers, you did for me.”
 Matthew 25:40 To believe does not dispense from acting, and Christ says so himself.
-“Not everyone who says to me, Lord, Lord, will enter the kingdom of heaven, but the one who does the will of my Father.”
+“It is not enough to say to me, Lord, Lord! to enter the kingdom of heaven; one must do the will of my Father who is in the heavens.”
 Matthew 7:21

 Made righteous, not merely declared